SharpRepository/SharpRepository/README.md

 SharpRepository
 ===============

-C# Generic Repository for use with many Entity Framework, RavenDB and more with built-in caching options.
+C# Generic Repository for use with Entity Framework, RavenDB and more with built-in caching options.